 The watch wasn’t meant to be unbreakable regardless of how far it fell.
 It was built to remain working after any fall the wearer could survive.

 In fact, numerous models in several series are released each year, with basic models receiving updates every spring and fall.
 One online listing of released models by year shows as many as 200+ models released each year.
 The peak occurred in 1998 (221 models released).
 Recent years have seen between 100 and 150 models released.
 These numbers boggle the mind and show just how popular the G-Shock is around the world.
 In fact, over 70 million G-Shock watches have been sold since that first unit hit the sales floor in 1983.
-To celebrate G-Shock’s 30th anniversary, this year Casio threw a huge party in New York City in August complete with 30th anniversary releases, a slideshow of prototypes still in development, and a nightcapping performance by Eminem.
+To celebrate G-Shock’s 30th anniversary, in 2013 Casio threw a huge party in New York City in August complete with 30th anniversary releases, a slideshow of prototypes still in development, and a nightcapping performance by Eminem.

 Popularity leads to collecting.
 Perhaps most popular version is the Frogman line.
 The Frogman is part of the Master of G series, also known as the “-Man” series: Frogman, Mudman, Gulfman, Riseman, Antman, Gaussman and others.
 With nicknames like The Brazilian, Snake Killer/Poison Frog, Men in Yellow, Black Helios and Black Spots, who wouldn’t want to collect these watches?
 Numerous limited edition Frogman models — or “Frogs” — have further whetted the appetites of collectors everywhere.
 And collecting is aided by the modest MSRP of these watches.
 Much of the collection is under $200, though prices range up to $650 for some of the Aviation series.
 Compared to other highly collectible digital pieces, where the prospect of spending four figures is not unheard of, that’s downright affordable.